korsunmaks/CommunityPageProject/README.md

 - 🗑️ **Post & Comment Deletion** – Users can delete posts and comments.
 - 📸 **Image Uploads** – Posts can include images.
 - 🎨 **Responsive UI** – Designed with Tailwind CSS and Material-UI.
+- 🗂 **State Management with Zustand** – All post and comment operations are handled through Zustand.

 ---